-The purpose of the Chemistry Library survey in March 2011 was to determine why our patrons choose to come to the Chemistry Library and how they use the library.
-The survey asked patrons to indicate what they like about the library and what changes or improvements they would like to see.
+The purpose of the Chemistry Library survey is to determine why our patrons choose to come to the Chemistry Library and how they use the library.
+The survey asks patrons to indicate what they like about the library and what changes or improvements they would like to see.

 What are you doing in the library today?